Direct Data-Driven State-Feedback Control of Linear Parameter-Varying Systems: Data-driven synthesis of stabilizing LPV controllers

-\begin{remark} Regarding the proof of Theorem~\ref{thm:stabilizing-sch-dependence}, the following remarks are important to mention: \begin{enumerate}[label=\roman*)] \item In case of a \emph{given} control law $K(p_k)$, the matrix $\mathcal{M}_\textsc{CL}$ is fixed, because $\Xf$ and $\Dp$ are fully determined by $\dataset$.
-Hence, Lyapunov stability analysis of the closed-loop system results in finding a $\mcG$ and a positive definite $\lyap$ that satisfy~\eqref{eq:consist-cond-general} and~\eqref{eq:ddLyap-1-general} for all $p \in \mb{P}$, providing a fully data-driven method to analyze whether the controller $K(p_k)$ stabilizes an unknown LPV system using \emph{only} the measurements in $\dataset$. \item Condition~\eqref{eq:coupling-condition-sch-dep} is crucial for selecting the scheduling dependency structure of both $F$ and $\lyap$.
-In particular, choosing the scheduling dependence of $F$ such that it matches with the cumulative dependence of the left-hand side, allows to drop the $p_k$ terms in~\eqref{eq:coupling-condition-sch-dep} and formulate the condition on the level of the involved matrices only, making the relation scheduling \emph{in}dependent.
-This significantly reduces the complexity of the synthesis condition that is derived based on~\eqref{eq:ddLyap-1-general-3} and~\eqref{eq:coupling-condition-sch-dep}. \item Note that when partitioning $\mc{F}$ and $F_Q$ in~\eqref{eq:F=VZ} as $ $ and $ $, the matrix $F_Q$ is based on just the re-shuffling of the terms of $\mathcal{F}$, i.e., $F_{11}\in\R^{\Nd-1\times\dnx}$ results from the scheduling independent term $F_0$, matrices $F_{12}\in\R^{\Nd-1\times n_\mr{x}\dnp }$ and $F_{21}\in\R^{(\Nd-1)\dnp\times n_\mr{x}}$ result from $\bar{F}$, while $F_{22}\in\R^{(\Nd-1)\dnp\times n_\mr{x}\dnp }$ is based on $\bar{\bar{F}}$. \end{enumerate} \end{remark}
+\begin{remark}[On the connections of $\mc{F}$ in Theorem~\ref{thm:stabilizing-sch-dependence}] The following remarks are important to mention: \begin{enumerate}[label=\roman*)] \item {In Theorem~\ref{thm:stabilizing-sch-dependence}, to arrive at conditions that can be solved as an SDP, the decision variable $\mc{F}$ is introduced, which \emph{decouples} the multiplication of $\lyap$ with $\mc{V}$.
+This decoupling is essential in the formulation of the data-driven synthesis conditions that are derived in the remainder of the paper, and is one of the core contributions of this paper that enable synthesis.} \item Condition~\eqref{eq:coupling-condition-sch-dep} is crucial for selecting the scheduling dependency structure of both $F$ and $\lyap$.
+In particular, choosing the scheduling dependence of $F$ such that it matches with the cumulative dependence of the left-hand side, allows to drop the $p$-dependent terms in~\eqref{eq:coupling-condition-sch-dep} and formulate the condition on the level of the involved matrices only, making the relation scheduling \emph{in}dependent.
+This significantly reduces the complexity of the synthesis condition that is derived based on~\eqref{eq:ddLyap-1-general-3} and~\eqref{eq:coupling-condition-sch-dep}. \item Note that when we partition $\mc{F}$ and $F_Q$ in~\eqref{eq:F=VZ} as $\mc{F} = $ and $F_Q = $, the matrix $F_Q$ is based on just the re-shuffling of the terms of $\mathcal{F}$, i.e., $F_{11}\in\R^{\Nd-1\times\dnx}$ results from the scheduling independent term $F_0$, matrices $F_{12}\in\R^{\Nd-1\times n_\mr{x}\dnp }$ and $F_{21}\in\R^{(\Nd-1)\dnp\times n_\mr{x}}$ result from $\bar{F}$, while $F_{22}\in\R^{(\Nd-1)\dnp\times n_\mr{x}\dnp }$ is based on $\bar{\bar{F}}$.
+Hence, is it not necessary to define \emph{both} $\mc{F}$ and $F_Q$ as decision variables in the SDP. \end{enumerate} \end{remark}